Office Add-ins development lifecycle

 Design a fast and fluid user experience that is consistent, easy to learn, with primary scenarios that require only a few steps to complete.
 Depending on the purpose of the add-in, make use of third party APIs or web services.

 Create an XML manifest file based on the Office Add-ins manifest schema.

-You can specify the context, based on the current message or appointment, under which your add-in is relevant and you would like Outlook to make it available for use in the user interface.
-You should also decide the devices that you want the add-in to support.
+For Outlook add-ins, you can specify the context, based on the current message or appointment, under which your add-in is relevant and you would like Outlook to make it available in the UI.
+You can also decide which devices you want the add-in to support.
 In the manifest, specify the context as activation rules and the supported devices.

 Install and test the add-in.

 Publish the add-in.

 You can submit the add-in to the Office Store, from which customers can install the add-in.
-In addition, you can publish task pane and content add-ins to a private folder add-in catalog on SharePoint or to a shared network folder, and you can deploy a mail add-in directly on an for your organization.
+In addition, you can publish task pane and content add-ins to a private folder add-in catalog on SharePoint or to a shared network folder, and you can deploy an Outlook add-in directly on an for your organization.
 For details, see Publish your Office Add-in.